Paul Bunyan: Children's adaptations

 In 1958, Walt Disney Studios produced Paul Bunyan as an animated short musical.
 In it, Paul competes with his axe in a tree-chopping contest against a steam-powered mechanical saw.
 The feature starred Thurl Ravenscroft, perhaps best known as the voice of Tony the Tiger for The Kellogg Company, and was nominated for an Academy Award for Best Animated Short Film.

 "Three Tall Tales", a 1963 episode of The Magical World of Disney, is an animated three-part anthology.
 The third part is the tale of Paul Bunyan.

 In the 1995 Disney film Tall Tale, Paul Bunyan is played by Oliver Platt.
 Contrary to the usual image of Bunyan's gigantism, Platt's Paul is depicted as a man of average height, but compensated with a "larger than life" personality consistent with the film's "over the top" nature.

-In 2007, Marybeth Lorbiekci and Renée Graef married Paul to Lucette Diana Kensack, a giant Meti woman who teaches Paul to be a forester, replanting the forest after logging, in Paul Bunyan's Sweetheart.
+In Marybeth Lorbiekci and Renée Grae's 2007 story Paul Bunyan's Sweetheart, Paul marries Lucette Diana Kensack, a giant Meti woman who teaches Paul to be a forester, replanting the forest after logging.

 In 2017, an animated film based loosely on the folktale titled Bunyan and Babe was released, starring John Goodman as Paul Bunyan.